anthill/pheromon/README.md

 * Copy / Create the files `PRIVATE/*.json`

-* Install dependencies locally (this is mainly to enable gulp and automated lint functionality)
+* Install dependencies
+This will also set up the git precommit hook for eslint.

 ````
 npm install